 For a list of my scientific publications, see my Karen Wynn Google Scholar profile.
 I’ve trained many students in scientific methods for studying early cognition.
 Trainees from the Wynn Babylab are now successful and productive scientific researchers in universities around the world, including Asia, New Zealand, Europe, and the Americas.

-At Yale-NUS as the J Y Pillay Visiting Professor, I continue to write and teach classes on early cognition, the development of morality and bigotry, and the mental lives of infants and animals, topics in which I remain deeply interested.
+I continue to write and teach classes on early cognition, the development of morality and bigotry, and the mental lives of infants and animals, topics in which I remain deeply interested.